 Ideally direct measurements can be made via a Heidelberg pH measuring device, however this is not available to the majority of the population.
 Click here to check if there is a health professional in your area operating a Heidelberg pH measuring device.
 The next best method is to simply try supplementing stomach acid as described below and observe the effects:

 "supplement with ... betaine hydrochloride-pepsin.
 Start with one ... capsule before each meal.
 If you don't have any problems after two or three days, take two with the meal.
 A few days later, you can up it to three capsules.
 Gradually increase the dose in this step-like fashion until you're taking five or six - capsules with each meal."
 Dr. Jonathan Wright

 What will you observe if the supplement trial is helping you?

 You should observe less of the following symptoms/signs listed above.
-If your stomach acid levels rise too high you may experience heartburn, reflex, bloating, etc.
+If your stomach acid levels rise too high you may experience heartburn, reflex, bloating, replica watches, etc.

 "Hydrocholoric acid should never be used with any anti-inflammatory medications, including aspirin, Inodicin, Motrin, or Butazolidin, because of the risk of internal bleeding."
 Dr. Jonathan Wright